wxswhh/docs/pbscale-miner-testing.md

 ## Power validation(testnet II,todo)

 ## Test list
-- Benchmarking
-  - CPU, GPU, RAM, SSD and HDDs, also including Switches
-  - Different hardware configurations(it has been determined that 4 CPUs will be tested, Combined test of different CPU and different capacity of RAM, SSD/HDDs and networking will be included too.)
 - Networking bandwidth and throughput metrics
   - Metrics of Gigabit and 10 Gigabit networking
 - Filecoin software configurations